 Arsenic pentafluoride (AsF5) lewis dot structure, molecular geometry, hybridization, polar or nonpolar

 Arsenic pentafluoride is a chemical compound made up of arsenic and fluorine.
 It is also called pnictogen halide.
-It appears as a colorless gas and soluble in Ethanol, Dimethyl ether, Benzene.
+It appears as a colorless gas and is soluble in Ethanol, Dimethyl ether, and Benzene.